 - 1.1 Copeland Borough Council recognises its responsibility to provide a safe and healthy working environment for its employees.
-In fulfilling this responsibility, the Council will help to keep the level of sickness absence as low as possible by preventing accidents and promoting good health generally. - 1.2 Sickness absence affects the ability of the Council to deliver high quality services reliably and to achieve Best Value.
+In fulfilling this responsibility, the Council will help to keep the level of sickness absence as low as possible by preventing accidents and promoting good health generally. - 1.2 Sickness absence affects the ability of the Council to deliver high quality services reliably and to achieve value for money.
 This policy is designed to take account of both employee welfare and organizational requirements.
-In order to monitor the Council's performance in this important area, sickness absence levels will be audited and published as one of the key Best Value corporate health indicators. - 1.3 The Council's objective is to have a healthy and productive workforce and to be as supportive and caring as is reasonably possible where there is concern about a developing problem.
-The Council is also concerned to maintain good working standards and be fully committed to good employment practice and adherence to the law. - 1.4 This policy and procedure is designed to combine: - a positive, sensitive approach to monitoring and management of sickness absence - encouragement for accountability and responsibility among employees - ❖ a consistent approach which is seen to be fair - 1.5 Uncertified or suspect sickness is a separate issue of conduct and will be dealt with under the disciplinary procedures. - 1.6 Absence for medical, dental and other such appointments must be authorised by Line Managers or Supervisors, in accordance with other relevant guidelines including the Flexible Working Hours Scheme.
-However, for the purposes of this procedure it is not classed as sickness absence but authorised absence, and should be recorded as such. - 1.7 This policy statement and procedure is produced principally as guidance to assist Line Managers and Supervisors in dealing sympathetically with employees' sickness absence, both short and long term, in accordance with the Council's objectives, whilst recognising the fundamental need to provide an efficient and effective service.
-Employees should also be aware of the procedures that must be followed by themselves and their Line Managers or Supervisors. - 1.8 This policy applies to all employees of Copeland Borough Council.
+In order to monitor the Council's performance in this important area, sickness absence levels will be audited and published as one of the key Best Value performance indicators.
+The Council will also keep departmental records of sickness absence and analyse them in order to identify trends and problem areas. - 1.3 The Council's objective is to have a healthy and productive workforce and to be as supportive and caring as is reasonably possible where there is concern about a developing problem.
+The Council is also concerned to maintain good working standards and be fully committed to good employment practice and adherence to the law. - 1.4 This policy and procedure is designed to combine: - a positive, collaborative approach to the monitoring and management of sickness absence - encouragement for accountability and responsibility among employees - a consistent approach which is seen to be fair - 1.5 Uncertified or suspect sickness absence could be a serious breach of trust and a separate issue of conduct which will be dealt with under the Council's Disciplinary Procedure. - 1.6 Absence for medical, dental and other such appointments for the purposes of this procedure is not classed as sickness absence, but authorized absence, and should be recorded as such.
+It must be authorised by Managers or Supervisors, in accordance with other relevant guidelines including the Flexible Working Hours Scheme.
+See below for revised guidance on medical, dental and other such appointments. - 1.7 This policy statement and procedure is produced principally as guidance to assist Managers and Supervisors in dealing sympathetically with employees' sickness absence, both short and long term, in accordance with the Council's objectives, whilst recognising the fundamental need to provide an efficient and effective service.
+Employees should also be aware of the procedures that must be followed by themselves and their Managers or Supervisors. - 1.8 This policy applies to all employees of Copeland Borough Council.